-As it relates to investing in a new boutique, the Company's principal risk control opportunities occur at the time of acquisition.
+As it relates to risks associated with investing in the boutiques, the Company's principal risk control opportunities occur at the time of acquisition.
 Consequently, much of the risk control process is reliant upon pre-acquisition diligence, alignment of interests through structuring, and securing appropriate minority protective rights and protections.